Variational Formulation of Higher-order Guiding-center Vlasov-Maxwell Theory: Introduction

-The self-consistent derivation of the guiding-center Vlasov-Maxwell equations in the presence of time-dependent electric and magnetic fields has been traditionally carried out up to first order in the renormalized particle mass $m \rightarrow \epsilon\,m$ (or the renormalized charge $e \rightarrow e/\epsilon$) \cite{Pfirsch_1984,Pfirsch_Morrison_1985,Ye_Kaufman_1992,Brizard_Tronci_2016,Brizard_2021}, where $\epsilon$ denotes a dimensionless ordering parameter.
-In Ref.~\cite{Brizard_2021}, the Hamiltonian structure of the guiding-center Vlasov-Maxwell equations was given in terms of a guiding-center Hamiltonian functional and a functional bracket that satisfies the Jacobi property.
+The previous variational derivations of a self-consistent guiding-center Vlasov-Maxwell model have been carried out up to first order in the dimensionless ordering parameter $\epsilon$ \cite{Pfirsch_1984,Pfirsch_Morrison_1985,Ye_Kaufman_1992,Brizard_Tronci_2016,Sugama_2016,Brizard_2021}.
+In Ref.~\cite{Brizard_2021}, for example, the Hamiltonian structure of the first-order guiding-center Vlasov-Maxwell equations was given in terms of a guiding-center Hamiltonian functional and a functional bracket that satisfies the Jacobi property.
+The variational and Hamiltonian structures of the guiding-center Vlasov-Maxwell equations may prove useful in the implementation of structure-preserving numerical algorithms \cite{Ellison_2015,Morrison_2017,Kraus_2017,Xiao_Qin_Liu_2018,Ellison_2018} .

-Recently, second-order terms in guiding-center Hamiltonian theory (in the absence of an electric field) have been shown to be crucial \cite{Brizard_Hodgeman_2023} in assessing the validity of the guiding-center representation in faithfully following the particle orbits in axisymmetric magnetic geometries, which partially confirmed earlier numerical studies in axisymmetric tokamak plasmas \cite{Belova_2003}.
-In particular, it was shown that a second-order correction associated with guiding-center polarization \cite{Brizard_2013,Tronko_Brizard_2015} was needed in order to obtain faithful guiding-center orbits.
+Recently, second-order terms in guiding-center Hamiltonian theory (in the absence of an electric field) were shown to be crucial \cite{Brizard_Hodgeman_2023} in assessing the validity of the guiding-center representation in determining whether guiding-center orbits were numerically faithful to the particle orbits in axisymmetric magnetic geometries, which partially confirmed earlier numerical studies in axisymmetric tokamak plasmas \cite{Belova_2003}.
+In particular, it was shown that a second-order correction associated with guiding-center polarization \cite{Kaufman_1986,Brizard_2013,Tronko_Brizard_2015} was needed in order to obtain faithful guiding-center orbits.

-A guiding-center Hamiltonian theory with second-order corrections in the presence of a time-independent background electric field was constructed by Brizard \cite{Brizard_1995}.
-More recently, Miyato {\it et al.} \cite{Miyato_Scott_2009} and Madsen \cite{Madsen_2010} derived self-consistent guiding-center Vlasov-Maxwell equations that included guiding-center polarization and magnetization effects.
-Not all second-order effects were self-consistently included, however, and it is the purpose of the present work to derive a more complete (and simpler) higher-order guiding-center Vlasov-Maxwell theory.